FlavScents AInsights Entry for Tannic Acid (CAS: 1401-55-4)

 7. Toxicology, Safety & Exposure Considerations

-- Oral Exposure: Tannic acid has a low acute toxicity, but high concentrations can cause gastrointestinal irritation.
-The acceptable daily intake (ADI) is not clearly established, but moderate consumption in food is considered safe.
+- Oral Exposure: Tannic acid has a low acute toxicity, with an acceptable daily intake (ADI) not clearly established.
+It is generally considered safe at typical use levels in food.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature